The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 It’s enough to test any parent, and it’s no surprise that many counseling and parenting coaching clients need a little support with parenting teens.
 And it’s important that they get it — the wrinkles that can develop in relationships between teens and their parents can last well into adulthood, without the right care.

-If you’re the parent of a teen, this episode is for you.
+If you’re the parent of a teen, this article is for you.
+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 My guest is Kanya D, a marriage and family therapist and parenting coach here at Growing Self.
 As the mother of two teens herself, she truly understands this challenge from all sides, and has some excellent advice you’re going to want to hear.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you get your podcasts.

 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.